Tzvet05/INDULC/README.md

 `[label]` is the name of the label.
 It must start with an alphabetic character.

-A label statement can either be on its own line (and will point to the address following itself) or before an instruction (and will point to its own address).
+A label statement can either be on its own line (and will compile to the address following itself) or on the same line as an instruction, before the instruction's mnemonic (and will compile to its own address).

 Duplicate labels cannot exist.